-01.04.2001 has been considered in the calculation.
-In view of the above, any changes/resetting of the interest rate of the above loan during the tariff period covered in this petition would require settlement of the same mutually between the parties.
-In case the parties are unable to resolve the issue, any one of them is at liberty to approach the Commission for appropriate decision.
+22. SBI-I and IBRD loans carry floating rate of interest and the interest rate as submitted by the petitioner vide affidavits filed before the Commission in the present proceedings stated to be prevailing as on 01.04.2001 has been taken in the calculation.
+In view of the above, any changes in or resetting of the interest rate of the above loans during the tariff period would require settlement of the same mutually between the parties.
+In case the parties are unable to settle the issue, any one of them is at liberty to approach the Commission for an appropriate decision.